Sweat-wicking, cold weather women’s outer layers to keep you comfortable outside

-The best outer layers for female runners, to keep you running in cold weather, from Adidas, Asics and Gore-Tex
+Women’s running jackets: outer layers for female runners for cold weather, from Adidas, Asics and Gore-Tex

 Don't let an icy cold snap throw you off your stride.
 Here's the best high-performing outerwear to keep you running in the great outdoors this winter